DrWrecker/RepData_PeerAssessment1/PA1_template.md

 ---
 title: "Reproducible Research: Peer Assessment 1"
-author: "D Arnelle"
-date: "September 19, 2015"
+date: "September 20, 2015"
 output: html_document
 ---

 Course Project 1 Overview:
 - Read in file
-- Mean number of total steps per day taken calculated with graphic output and plotted
+- Calculate mean number of total steps per day taken with graphic output
-- Average daily activity pattern calculated and plotted
+- Calculate and plot average daily activity pattern by interval
-- Imputing misssing values and recalculation of of mean and median activity
+- Imput misssing values in dataset and recalculate of mean and median activity
-- Analysis of activity pattern on weekday vs. weekend
+- Calculate and plot average daily activity pattern by interval comparing of activity pattern on weekdays vs. weekend

 ## Loading and preprocessing the data